 The format and style of your CV should be adapted depending on the requirements of the employer and the country.

 If you're a student applying for your first job, you may be interested in further application guidance.
-You can also book a careers appointment to speak to one of our Careers and Employability Consultants directly.
+You can also book a careers appointment to speak to one of our Careers Consultants directly.